voizlav/wav-volume/README.md

 ## Usage
 To use this program, open your terminal and navigate to the directory containing the source code.

-Compile the code using the following command:
+Compile the code and run using the following command:

 ```C
 $ gcc -o volume volume.c